saltosaurus/Saltosaurus-old/README.md

 WittyURL
 ========

-A website overhaul for witty-url.com.
+A Django-based website for saltosaur.us.
 Current apps:

 ========